2014–15 Tranmere Rovers F.C. season: September

 Defender Matthew Gill was named assistant manager, though he left the club shortly after Rob Edwards was sacked.

-On the final day of the summer transfer window, Tranmere Rovers signed Slovakian goalkeeper Peter Brezovan and bought ex-Rochdale striker George Donnelly for an undisclosed fee.
+On the final day of the summer transfer window, Tranmere Rovers signed Slovak goalkeeper Peter Brezovan and bought ex-Rochdale striker George Donnelly for an undisclosed fee.
 Also, defender Hill signed a permanent deal after a successful contribution on a non-contract basis, though shortly after he suffered an Achilles tendon injury that ruled him out for six months.
 Tranmere was defeated 2–3 at Accrington Stanley, for the third time in the season losing the game after taking the lead.
 On 8 September, 33-year old Matthew Gill was named assistant manager.
 After goalless draws against Hartlepool United and Newport County, Tranmere was defeated by Exeter City and Carlisle United with former Rovers winger David Amoo scoring decisive goal for Carlisle.

 October

 Micky Adams was a manager of the team from October to April.

 Rovers' losing streak resumed in October with a loss at league leaders Bury.
 Tranmere finally scored a goal, which was only their second in seven games, in the League Trophy Second Round clash against Carlisle United.
 The game went to a shoot-out, won by Rovers 5–4 after Patrick Brough missed the sixth shot for the guests.
 On 11 October, after fourth consecutive league defeat at Plymouth Argyle, Tranmere Rovers reached the bottom of the League Two table with only nine points in 12 games.
 Two days later manager Rob Edwards had been sacked.
 On 16 November, ex-Port Vale manager Micky Adams was announced as his replacement, though the team was to be prepared for the next game by the assistant managers.
 Adams took charge after a fifth straight league defeat and announced the return to the club of Chris Shuker as assistant manager while Alex Russell left the club.
 Also, a double loan signing was made in order to strengthen the attack line: Armand Gnanduillet joined from Chesterfield and Danny Johnson signed from Cardiff City, while midfielder Steve Jennings, who was signed by Adams for Port Vale last summer, rejoined him at Tranmere on loan until January.

 In the first game under Micky Adams Tranmere ended their losing streak after a goalless draw against Mansfield Town.
 It was followed by a 2–2 draw at Wimbledon, both Rovers goals were scored by Gnanduillet.